SyncfusionExamples/maui-pdf-viewer-examples/Thumbnail Navigation/PdfThumbnailViewer/README.md

 ## Quick Start

 1. **Clone or Download** this repository.
-2. **Open in Visual Studio** with the .NET MAUI workload installed.
+2. **Open the project in Visual Studio** with the .NET MAUI workload installed.
 3. **Restore NuGet Packages** if necessary.
 4. **Adjust Embedded PDF:**
     - Place your own PDF file in `Assets/` folder if you want and update the ViewModel resource name if needed.